 Analysing the state of the art, MAPC is clearly a novel functionality with as yet few ML-based solutions [6].
 A related method was studied in [7], where distributed MIMO (D-MIMO) for WLANs was proposed under the assumption that APs are replaced in a multi-AP network by radio heads (RHs).
 DRL agents were able to learn which groups of RHs to select to perform D-MIMO following dynamic client distribution, leading to a 20% overall throughput improvement.
 The authors of [8] propose a centralised channel allocation architecture which supports federated learning of channel access.
 The method is shown to outperform TXOP sharing, but is not strictly an MAPC transmission strategy as considered by UHR.
 In summary, even though a literature review reveals few AIML solutions to MAPC so far, research in this area is expected, as evidenced by the “Machine Learning for Throughput Prediction in Coordinated Wi-Fi Networks” problem statement of the ITU AI Challenge [9].

 To illustrate AIML-enhanced MAPC operation, Figure 1 shows a simple scenario with 2 BSSs.
-AP 1 (BSS 1) is both able to train and execute AIML models.
+AP 1 (BSS 1) is able to execute AIML models, which may be trained outside the 802.11 network, in AP 1, or in other APs such as AP 2.
 It collects CSI, BSR and any other suitable information from AP 2 (BSS 2) and all associated stations (STAs 1, 2, and 3), either directly or through AP 2.
-Using the collected information as the input for the AIML model, AP 1 is then able to a) determine if BSS 1 and BSS 2 can form a MAPC group, and b) select the most adequate transmission strategy depending on which AP-STA pairs are scheduled.
+Using the collected information as the input for the AIML model, AP 1 is then able to a) determine if BSS 1 and BSS 2 can form an MAPC group, and b) select the most adequate transmission strategy depending on which AP-STA pairs are scheduled.
 For example, while STA 1 and STA 3 can transmit simultaneously by leveraging coordinated spatial reuse, transmissions from STA 1 and STA 2 require coordinated OFDMA.

 Figure 1.
 MAPC example scenario